gladdware/qhamlog/README.md

 its current state.
 See the TODO section below for an idea of things that need work.
 I'm not going to start tagging version numbers until a base set of features are done.

+QHamLog will implement the Amateur Data Interchange Format (ADIF) version 3.0.4.
+For more information on ADIF, see <http://adif.org/304/ADIF_304.htm>.

 ## Building

 QHamLog is based on Qt, and should build and run on Windows, Mac, and Linux.
 That said...